-- (a) The employees and agents of the Municipality shall not, directly or indirectly, accept or agree or offer to accept any gratification from any other person including a commission, whether for the benefit of themselves or for the benefit of another person, as an inducement to improperly influence in any way a procurement process, procedure or decision. - (b) The employees and agents of the Municipality as well as their family members or associates shall not receive any of the following from any tenderer, respondent or contractor or any potential contractor: - (i) money, loans, equity, personal favours, benefits or services; - (ii) overseas trips; or - (iii) any gifts or hospitality irrespective of value from tenderers or respondents prior to the conclusion of the processes associated with a call for an expression of interest or a tender. - (c) The employees and agents of the Municipality shall not purchase any items at artificially low prices from any tenderer, respondent or contractor or any potential contractor at artificially low prices which are not available to the public.
+- (a) The employees and agents of the Municipality shall not, directly or indirectly, accept or agree or offer to accept any gratification from any other person including a commission, whether for the benefit of themselves or for the benefit of another person, as an inducement to improperly influence in any way a procurement process, procedure or decision. - (b) The employees and agents of the Municipality as well as their family members or associates shall not receive any of the following from any tenderer, respondent or contractor or any potential contractor: - (i) money, loans, equity, personal favours, benefits or services; - (ii) overseas trips; or - (iii) any gifts or hospitality irrespective of value from tenderers or respondents prior to the conclusion of the processes associated with a call for an expression of interest or a tender. - (c) The employees and agents of the Municipality shall not purchase any items at artificially low prices from any tenderer, respondent or contractor or any potential contractor at artificially low prices which are not available to the public. - (d) All employees and agents of the Municipality may for the purpose of fostering inter-personal business relations accept the following: - (i) meals and entertainment, but excluding the cost of transport and accommodation; - (ii) promotional material of small intrinsic value such as pens, paper-knives, diaries, calendars, etc; - (iii) incidental business hospitality such as business lunches or dinners, which the employee is prepared to reciprocate; - (iv) complimentary tickets to sports meetings and other public events, but excluding the cost of transport and accommodation, provided that such tickets are not of a recurrent nature; and

-- (d) All employees and agents of the Municipality may for the purpose of fostering inter-personal business relations accept the following: - (i) meals and entertainment, but excluding the cost of transport and accommodation; - (ii) promotional material of small intrinsic value such as pens, paper-knives, diaries, calendars, etc; - (iii) incidental business hospitality such as business lunches or dinners, which the employee is prepared to reciprocate; - (iv) complimentary tickets to sports meetings and other public events, but excluding the cost of transport and accommodation, provided that such tickets are not of a recurrent nature; and - (v) gifts in kind other than those listed in a) to d) which have an intrinsic value greater than R350 unless they have not declared them to the Accounting Officer or delegated official. - (e) Under no circumstances shall gifts be accepted from prospective contractors during the evaluation of calls for expressions of interest, quotations or tenders that could be perceived as undue and improper influence of such processes. - (f) Employees and agents of the Municipality shall without delay report to the Accounting Officer or appropriately delegated authority any incidences of a respondent, tenderer or contractor who directly or indirectly offers a gratification to them or any other person to improperly influence in any way a procurement process, procedure or decision.
+- (e) Under no circumstances shall gifts be accepted from prospective contractors during the evaluation of calls for expressions of interest, quotations or tenders that could be perceived as undue and improper influence of such processes. - (f) Employees and agents of the Municipality shall without delay report to the Accounting Officer or appropriately delegated authority any incidences of a respondent, tenderer or contractor who directly or indirectly offers a gratification to them or any other person to improperly influence in any way a procurement process, procedure or decision.